1. Is it common to worry about children’s friends and friendships?

 When your child tells you something like this, they might need some help talking about their feelings or they might prefer some quiet time.
 When your child is ready to talk, you can ask what happened and why your child thinks no-one likes them.

 You could also work on your child’s self-esteem and confidence to join in with play at school.
-One way to do this is by focusing on your child’s strengths and efforts.
+One way to do this is by focusing on your child’s strengths and praising their efforts.

 3. Is it OK that my child has only a few friends?

 Yes.
-Some children are happy with just a few close friends, or even one friend.
+Some children are happy with just a few close friends or even just one friend.
 Your child doesn’t need to have a large group of friends to feel happy, confident and accepted.

 If your child wants to make more friends, our article on supporting school-age friendships can help.